programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 {% include toc.html %}

 YouTube is the most popular web-based video sharing and viewing platform in the world, with billions of users viewing and uploading videos each month.
-This lesson overviews how to gather and explore YouTube video comment data.
-After explaining how to access and query YouTube's application programming interface (API) with the user-friendly tool, YouTube Data Tools, this lesson will then demonstrate how to computationally analyze the comment data in R using Wordfish, an unsupervised text scaling algorithm for analyzing the primary dimensions of discourse within bodies of text data.
+This lesson overviews how to gather and explore YouTube video comment data, treating the comments people post below videos as a source for analysis.

+After explaining how to access and query YouTube's application programming interface (API) with the user-friendly tool, YouTube Data Tools, this lesson demonstrates how to computationally analyze the comment data in R using Wordfish, an unsupervised text scaling algorithm for analyzing the primary dimensions of discourse within bodies of text data.

-# Introduction
+# YouTube and Political Discourse
-As the world’s most utilized platform for video sharing, YouTube houses a wealth of culturally-relevant data that researchers and academics have begun to explore.
-While the platform is best known for its entertainment and “how to” content, it also features discussions on politically salient topics.
+YouTube houses a wealth of culturally-relevant data that researchers and academics have begun to explore.

-YouTube videos are often accompanied by extensive user comments and discussions that can run the gamut in content and purpose.
-While they usually contain short responses to video content, they frequently also showcase broader ideological reflections.

-## YouTube and Political Discourse
 While YouTube is associated with entertainment, it is often the place where significant debates, explicit and implicit, play out for wide-ranging demographics across the political spectrum.

-The political influence of YouTube is most evident in its structure as a video-viewing platform with comments visible below videos, in a similar juxtaposition to Twitch, the streaming platform associated with video-game broadcasts.
+Similar to the videogame streaming platform Twitch, YouTube's structure as a video-sharing and viewing platform involves each video being accompanied by extensive user comments and discussions that can run the gamut in content and purpose.
+While these YouTube comments usually contain short responses to video content or to other comments, these texts can frequently showcase broader ideological leanings, including the reaction to and effect of viewing a specific video.

 When users visit YouTube on a computer browser, they are greeted by a now familiar interface:

 {% include figure.html filename="or-en-text-mining-youtube-comments-1.png" alt="Visual description of figure image" caption="Figure 1: WRITE IMAGE CAPTION HERE" %}

-Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives, including qualitative sociological studies of YouTube users who have been radicalized through use of the platform.
-YouTube video comments represent a unique body of text, or "corpus", of discourse describing how viewers receive and perceive politically charged messages, often from media.
+Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives, including qualitative sociological studies of YouTube users who have been purportedly radicalized through use of the platform.
+YouTube video comments represent a unique body of text, or a "corpus" of discourse, describing how viewers receive and perceive politically charged messages, often from media.

 Videos, including their titles, related metadata, and the video content itself, incite a reaction in viewers, where discussions and replies play out often for tens of thousands of comments.
 These comments often frame the viewer's encounter with the video content, influencing their interpretations, and inviting participation in the discourse.

 {% include figure.html filename="or-en-text-mining-youtube-comments-2.png" alt="Visual description of figure image" caption="Figure 2: Screenshot of YouTube video about debates over defunding the police in the United States" %}

-## Lesson Overview
+# Lesson Overview
 This lesson explains how to use the R programming language for retrieving and analyzing these YouTube comments and related video metadata.
-Though academic researchers can access the YouTube application programming interface (API) directly through the [YouTube Researcher Program](https://research.youtube/), you will learn how to use a user-friendly API tool that does not require the creation of a researcher account.
+Though academic researchers can access the YouTube application programming interface (API) directly through the [YouTube Researcher Program](https://research.youtube/), you will learn how to use a user-friendly API-querying tool that does not require the creation of a researcher account.
 Using [YouTube Data Tools](https://ytdt.digitalmethods.net/), you will learn how to download video metadata and comments, how to sort - or 'wrangle' - and clean that data, and how to analyze the videos' comment threads for underlying meaning and ideological bent.
 Textual data collected through this method can be further analyzed manually or computationally in many additional ways.

-In this tutorial, we will use Wordfish - a text analysis algorithm frequently employed by political scientists - as one example of how YouTube comment data can be computationally analyzed.
+In this lesson, you will learn to use Wordfish - a text analysis algorithm frequently employed by political scientists - as a compelling example of how YouTube comment data can be computationally analyzed.
 Wordfish is often used to study the political dimensions of texts, designed to serve as a statistical model that can calculate word frequencies and "position" scores associated with those words to determine where each document fits on an "ideological" scale.
 Researchers use Wordfish to identify political actors' latent positions from texts that they produce, such as political speeches.
 When Wordfish analysis has been performed on documents whose primary dimension relates to political issues with clear binary oppositions, scholars have successfully shown the results to reflect the Left-Right scale of political ideology.[^1]

 This lesson will walk through how to use Wordfish to explore the text of YouTube comments, taking as its sample data comments submitted by viewers of Black Lives Matter videos that were posted to YouTube by right- and left-leaning news sources in the United States in 2020.
 This lesson will guide you through three key steps for 1) data collection, 2) cleaning and modeling, and  3) analysis and visualization.